dhall-lang/dhall-lang/standard/binary.md

 Dhall's import system requires a standard way to convert expressions to and from a binary representation, for two reasons:

-* Imported expressions can be protected by a "semantic integrity check", which is a hash of the binary representation of an expression's normal form
+* Users can imported expressions protected by a "semantic integrity check", which is a SHA-256 hash of the binary representation of an expression's normal form

-* Imported expressions are also locally cached if they are protected by a semantic integrity check and the local cache stores expressions using their binary representation
+* Interpreters can locally cache imported expressions if the user protects them with a semantic integrity check.
+The local cache stores expressions using the SHA-256 hash as the lookup key and the binary representation of the expression as the cached value.

+Implementations also may want to support encoding and decoding multiple versions of the protocol for backwards compatibility.
+An implementation that supports older protocol versions allows users to defer updating their semantic integrity checks or rebuilding their cache until they require newer language features.

 ## CBOR

-Dhall's semantics for binary serialization are defined in terms of CBOR ([RFC 7049](https://tools.ietf.org/html/rfc7049)).
-This means that this section first specifies a simplified grammar for the subset of CBOR that Dhall uses (i.e. "CBOR expressions") and then specifies how to convert Dhall expressions to and from these CBOR expressions.
+Dhall's semantics for binary serialization are defined in terms of the Concise Binary Object Representation (CBOR)
+([RFC 7049](https://tools.ietf.org/html/rfc7049)).
+This section first specifies a simplified grammar for the subset of CBOR that Dhall uses (i.e. "CBOR expressions") and then specifies how to convert Dhall expressions to and from these CBOR expressions.

 The `encode` judgments in this section specify how to convert a Dhall expression to a CBOR expression.
-Once you have a CBOR expression you can serialize that CBOR expression to binary according to RFC 7049.
+Once you have a CBOR expression you can serialize that CBOR expression to a binary representation according to RFC 7049.

 The `decode` judgments in this section specify how to convert a CBOR expression to a Dhall expression.
-That implies that if you can deserialize binary to a CBOR expression then you can further decode that CBOR expression to a Dhall expression.
+Once you deserialize a CBOR expression from a binary representation then you can further decode that CBOR expression to a Dhall expression.

-For efficiency reasons, an implementation can elect to not go through an intermediate CBOR expression and instead serialize to or deserialize from the binary representation directly.
+For efficiency reasons, an implementation MAY elect to not go through an intermediate CBOR expression and instead serialize to or deserialize from the binary representation directly.
 These semantics only specify how to perform the conversion through an intermediate CBOR expression for simplicity.